Now here's the catch: It doesn't matter.

 Because it's Tebow, Sanchez and the high-octane stew known as the Jets, this is ripe for overreaction.
 Let's avoid it.
-Up in New England, even Bobby Hoyer gets a snap or two with the ones.
+Up in New England, even Brian Hoyer gets a snap or two with the ones.
 Graham Harrell sees a little first-team action in Green Bay and, down in New Orleans, Chase Daniel will get to know the starting center.
 Life moves onward.

 We'll learn more about this offense Friday, when the Jets visit the Cincinnati Bengals.
 Ryan told The Associated Press that Sanchez will play "a quarter or so," while Tebow could play about two.
 That deserves more analysis than two plays in Cortland, N.Y.